SarfrazSh6/MB-Scavenger-Hunt/README.md

 D2 – East Restaurant

 Clicking a pin reveals contextual information on the sidebar and allows users to enter a secret code obtained by completing the associated quiz.

+- Each quiz reveals a location-specific code
+- Codes are entered back on the map page
+Correct codes:
+  Mark the location as completed
+  Update the progress tracker

+Completing all locations unlocks a completion message 🎉